Colorado’s natural beauty is unrivaled, with numerous waterfalls and fantastic hikes that can be found here!

 Helen Hunt Falls can be reached in a variety of ways.
 There is a short out-and-back hike right next to the Helen Hunt Falls visitor center and a longer out-and-back hike.
 Park at the Strasmore Visitor Center and hike four miles down the Lower Columbine Trail to Helen Hunt Falls to take the longer trail.
 Either way, the trip is going to be worth it!

 6. Fish Creek Falls

-The Fish Creek Falls, which cascade down 280 feet, is open all year, but they are most impressive in the spring.
-This is when the snowmelt reaches its peak, and the volume of water increases to the point where a thunderous roar can be heard.
+The Fish Creek Falls, which cascade down 280 feet, are open all year, but they are most impressive in the spring.
+This is when the snowmelt reaches its peak and the volume of water increases to the point where a thunderous roar can be heard.

 7. Ouzel Falls

 Located in an area known for waterfalls, Ouzel Falls is only about 40 feet long, but it is a stunning waterfall that cascades through a fracture in a mysterious-looking rock wall.
 The plunge is into a pool of jagged rocks and fallen trees.

 The hike to Ouzel Falls, located inside Rocky Mountain National Park near the Estes Park entrance, is one of Colorado’s most beautiful and vibrant waterfall hikes!
 This 5.4-mile round-trip hike is not easy, but on the trail, you will be surrounded by plenty of greenery and rocks, along with some nearby falls and cascades!